Tracking the Criminalization of Homelessness

 In 2023, legislators in Arizona reintroduced their template bill, HB 2844.

-While not explicitly based on the Cicero template, other bills of concern have emerged as well:
+While not explicitly based on the Cicero template, other bills of concern have emerged as well.

-- California
+California

-- CARE Court– this law set up an alternative court system which could reduce barriers to involuntary treatment for people experiencing homelessness in California.
+CARE Court– this law set up an alternative court system which could reduce barriers to involuntary treatment for people experiencing homelessness in California.
 Passed in 2022.

-- SB 31 – SB 31 would make it a crime to sit, lie, sleep, or store, use, maintain, or place personal property upon any street, sidewalk, or other public right-of-way within 1000 feet of a so-called “sensitive area”, including schools, daycare centers, parks, or libraries.
+SB 31 – SB 31 would make it a crime to sit, lie, sleep, or store, use, maintain, or place personal property upon any street, sidewalk, or other public right-of-way within 1000 feet of a so-called “sensitive area”, including schools, daycare centers, parks, or libraries.
 Introduced in 2023.

-- AB 257 – AB 257 would prohibit a person from sitting, lying, sleeping, or storing, using, maintaining, or placing personal property in any street, sidewalk, or other public property within 500 feet of a school, daycare center, park, or library.
+AB 257 – AB 257 would prohibit a person from sitting, lying, sleeping, or storing, using, maintaining, or placing personal property in any street, sidewalk, or other public property within 500 feet of a school, daycare center, park, or library.
 The bill would also make willfully resisting, delaying, or obstructing a peace officer, or public officer, a misdemeanor.

-- Tennessee Felony Camping Statute – this law expanded a prior state law into a statewide ban on camping on state land.
+Felony Camping Statute – this law expanded a prior state law into a statewide ban on camping on state land.
 Punishment of up to six years in jail and permanent disenfranchisement.
 Passed in 2022.

-- Oklahoma – requires camps to be inspected for housing codes, and if they do not pass, then be “abolished”
+Requires camps to be inspected for housing codes, and if they do not pass, then be “abolished”

 Resources